-- Disclosure Requirement S4-3 Processes to remediate negative impacts and channels for consumers and end-users to raise concerns - Disclosure Requirement S4-4 Taking action on material impacts on consumers and end- users, and approaches to managing material risks and pursuing material opportunities related to consumers and end-users, and effectiveness of those actions
+Disclosure Requirement S4-3 - Processes to remediate negative impacts and channels for consumers and end-users to raise concerns

-Disclosure Requirement S4-5 - Targets related to managing material negative impacts, advancing positive impacts, and managing material risks and opportunities
+Disclosure Requirement S4-4 - Taking action on material impacts on consumers and end- users and effectiveness of those actions

-- The objective of this Standard is to specify disclosure requirements which will enable users of the sustainability statement\report to understand material impacts on consumers and endusers connected with the undertaking's own operations and value chain, including through its products or services, as well as through its business relationships, and its related material risks and opportunities, including: - (a) how the undertaking affects the consumers and/or end-users of its products and/or services (referred to in this Standard as "consumers and end-users"), in terms of material positive and negative actual or potential impacts; - (b) any actions taken, and the result of such actions, to prevent, mitigate or remediate actual or potential negative impacts ;, and to address risks and opportunities; - (c) the nature, type and extent of the undertaking's material risks and opportunities related to its impacts and dependencies on consumers and end-users, and how the undertaking manages such risks and opportunities; and - (d) the financial effects on the undertaking over the short-, medium- and long-term of material risks and opportunities arising from the undertaking's impacts and dependencies on consumers and/or end-users. - 2.
-In order to meet the objective, this Standard requires an explanation of the general approach the undertaking takes to identify and manage any material actual and potential impacts on the consumers and/or end-users related to its products and/or services in relation to: - (a) information-related impacts on consumers and/or end-users (for example, privacy, freedom of expression and access to (quality) information; - (b) personal safety of consumers and/or end-users (for example, health and safety, security of a person and protection of children); - (c) social inclusion of consumers and/or end-users (for example, non-discrimination, access to products and services and responsible marketing practices).
+Disclosure Requirement S4-5 - Targets related to managing material negative impacts, advancing positive impacts

-3. Paragraph 3 has been deleted
+- 1. The objective of this Standard is to specify disclosure requirements which will enable users of the sustainability report to understand material impacts on consumers and endusers connected with the undertaking's own operations and value chain, including through its products or services, as well as through its business relationships, including: - (a) how the undertaking affects the consumers and/or end-users of its products and/or services (referred to in this Standard as "consumers and end-users"), in terms of material positive and negative actual or potential impacts; - (b) any actions taken, and the result of such actions, to prevent, mitigate or remediate actual or potential negative impacts; - (c) deleted - 2.
+In order to meet the objective, this Standard requires an explanation of the general approach the undertaking takes to identify and manage any material actual and potential impacts on the consumers and/or end-users related to its products and/or services in relation to: - (a) information-related impacts on consumers and/or end-users (for example, privacy, freedom of expression and access to (quality) information; - (b) personal safety of consumers and/or end-users (for example, health and safety, security of a person and protection of children); - (c) social inclusion of consumers and/or end-users (for example, non-discrimination, access to products and services and responsible marketing practices). - 3.
+Paragraph 3 has been deleted - 4.
+The unlawful use or misuse of the undertaking's products and services by consumers and end-users fall outside the scope of this standard.